aliouuuw/site_convex/ai-docs/NEXT_STEPS_PLAN.md

     -   Create a new Convex query to fetch *all* posts (drafts and published) for the admin view.
     -   Add "Publish" and "Unpublish" buttons.
     -   Display status badges ("Draft", "Published") on each post card.
-2.  **Integrate Media Library (UploadThing):**
+2.  **Integrate Media Library (Convex File Storage):**
-    -   Implement the UploadThing uploader in the Media module.
+    - Implement Convex upload flow (generateUploadUrl -> POST bytes -> store media record with storageId).
-    -   Build a reusable media picker component.
+    - Build a reusable MediaPicker using the new flow.
-    -   Replace the "Cover Image" and "Photo URL" text inputs with the new media picker.
+    - Replace the "Cover Image" and "Photo URL" text inputs with the new MediaPicker that persists storageId.
 3.  **Complete Team Module:**
     -   Display the member's photo in the list, with a fallback to the initial.